gabtordjman/grafana-logon/dashboard/README.md

-# Uploading the dashboard to your Grafana instance
+# Uploading a dashboard to your Grafana instance

-To upload the dashboard, you just need to copy and paste the code of the dashboard you want in this folder.
-For example, i can copy the "windows-logon-monitor" json to import it into Grafana.
+To upload a dashboard, you just need to copy and paste the code of the dashboard you want in this folder.
+For example, i can copy the "logon-dashboard" json to import it into Grafana.

 ## BEFORE UPLOADING ##